kerimoff/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 You will see the execution of the index and quantification process.

-Re run the command using the `-resume` option
+Re-run the command using the `-resume` option

 ~~~
 $ nextflow run script4.nf -resume